Sunday, June 27, 2010

 B: The lines “Yes im hay hoghits / Eka berem / Hove sareri / Luyse arevi” and the music that accompany them make for an engrossing opening.
 Pity it all descends into utter banality.

-A: Unlike the Israeli entry, this just falls away completely after an equally arresting opening.
-There is nothing intrinsically wrong with it (apart from it feeling tired after about a minute and a half), and elements of the arrangement and composition are inspired.
-All things being equal it was unlucky not to have emulated My Number One’s victory, since it is pretty much the same thing, just in a slightly rejigged format.
+s nothing intrinsically wrong with it (apart from it feeling tired after about a minute and a half), and elements of the arrangement and composition are inspired.
+All things being equal it was unlucky not to have emulated My Number One’s victory, since its pretty much the same thing, just in a slightly rejigged format.
 Perhaps that’s why it sticks in my craw.

-V: Although I can see the appeal, this still strikes me as being very lazy.
+V: Although I can see the appeal, this strikes me as being very lazy.
 Sirusho looks like a two-bit tart and seems to know it.
 The colours and effects are fantastic, with pyrotechnics that actually do what they should.

 15 The Netherlands